 On the day of surgery, your surgeon will draw the planned incision sites and any reference points necessary on areas to be operated on.
-Your breast surgeon and operative team will bring you to the operating room, where the initial cancer operation to remove the tumor and sample any lymph nodes will be performed.
+Your breast surgeon and the operative team will bring you to the operating room, where the initial cancer operation to remove the tumor and sample any lymph nodes will be performed.
 Once this is complete, your surgeon will assess your tissues and begin your reconstruction.
 Some numbing medication will be injected during your surgery to help decrease postoperative discomfort.
 A small thin tube (surgical drain) will be placed to help remove fluid from the surgical sites as you heal.
 Several layers of dissolvable sutures will be used to meticulously close all operative sites, with a medical skin glue on top of this.
 Drain sites are covered with special antibacterial waterproof dressings so that you can shower the day you go home.
 You will be fit into a postoperative bra and transferred to the surgical floor where our specialized nurses will help you in your immediate recovery.
 Medications will be given to help ease any pain.

 RECOVERY FROM BREAST RECONSTRUCTION

 Most patients undergoing implant, expander, or oncoplastic reconstructions are allowed to go home the next day.
 Patients having autologous tissue or flap-based reconstructions typically need to remain in the hospital for 3-5 days for close monitoring.
 Your surgeon will usually remove some of your surgical drains at the first follow-up 1 week after surgery.
-Any remaining drains are usually removed at your 2 week office follow-up depending on the daily fluid output.
+Any remaining drains are usually removed at your 2-week office follow-up depending on the daily fluid output.

 Postoperative soreness will be the greatest in the first 2-3 days as your body is beginning the recovery process.
 Many women then feel much better, with a significant relief once again after all of the drains are removed.
-Although you should plan to take 4-6 weeks off of work after your initial cancer operation and reconstruction, most women feel fairly back to normal after about 3 weeks.
+Although you should plan to take 4-6 weeks off of work after your initial cancer operation and reconstruction, most women feel fair back to normal after about 3 weeks.